EthanWickenkamp/Svango/ReadME.md

 mysite is the project, utilizing urls.py and settings.py

-api is an app in the project, utilizing models -> serializers -> views -> urls
+api is an app in the project, utilizing models -> serializers -> views -> urls going from database object to an api endpoint

 ### Models
 create an object that will be created in the database,